• Cyprus Space Research and Innovation Centre (C-SpaRC)

 • Studying the effects of space weather on human physiology and psychology, both in space and on Earth.

-• Designing and manufacturing CubeSats equipped with specialized sensors to collect space weather data.
+• Designing and manufacturing SmallSats equipped with specialised sensors to collect space weather data.

 • Preparing astronauts for long-duration missions by studying the effects of space radiation on human tissues using "organs-on-a-chip" (OoC) technology.

-The knowledge gained from these studies will not only benefit astronauts but will also have downstream applications in personalized medicine.
-By creating personalized OoC models, researchers can study the unique biology of individuals under various conditions, leading to the development of tailored drugs and medical solutions for a range of health issues, including those related to the sun's impact on human health.
+The knowledge gained from these studies will not only benefit astronauts but will also have downstream applications in personalised medicine.
+By creating personalised OoC models, researchers can study the unique biology of individuals under various conditions, leading to the development of tailored drugs and medical solutions for a range of health issues, including those related to the sun's impact on human health.

 International Collaboration and the Artemis Program C-SpaRC will actively collaborate with NASA's Artemis program, contributing to the safe return of humans to the Moon and the establishment of lunar bases.
 The center will leverage its expertise in space weather research and human factors to mitigate the risks associated with long-duration space missions.